Locally Divergent Orbits on Hilbert Modular Spaces: Introduction

+After the main results of this paper had been reported \cite{Toma2}, appeared the preprint of E.lindenstrauss and U.Shapira \cite{LS} where, using different ideas, the authors prove a somewhat similar to the above corollary result for the action of maximal tori on $\SL(3,\R)/\SL(3,\Z)$.

-Using Weil's restriction of scalars, the homogeneous space $G/\Gamma$ in the formulation of Corollary \ref{cor1} can be embedded in $\SL(n,\R)/\SL(n,\Z)$, $n \geq 4$.
-In this way we obtain orbits of multidimensional tori with non-homogeneous closures which are different from the already known.
-We also get:
+The homogeneous space $G/\Gamma$ in the formulation of Corollary \ref{cor1} can be embedded as a closed subvariety in a number of homogeneous spaces $H/\Delta$ where $H$ is a semi-simple Lie group and $\Delta$ its irreducible lattice.
+We use this to obtain more examples of multidimensional tori orbits with non-homogeneous closures.
+For instance, at the end of Section 4 we will prove: